-Some knives only have a single bevel (mostly traditional Asian knives).
+Some knives only have a single bevel (mostly traditional Japanese knives).
 For such, you only sharpen one side of the knife blade at the desired 22.5 degrees.
 On that note, we can say that the knife angle is the angle orientation to which you position your knife on the stone.

 Knife sharpening angle guides ensure that you get knife blades with uniform edges.
 A knife with consistent edges cuts better and stays sharp longer.
 In other words, having different knife sharpening angles may result in varied knife blade performance.

 Pros and cons of knife sharpening angle guides